Vikrant1073/Enhancing-Autonomous-Driving-Decisions-Using-Deep-Reinforcement-Learning/README.md

 - Choose the appropriate script (like `run_dqn.py` for training a DQN model).
 - Run the script to start the training process, with TensorBoard logging and evaluation callbacks enabled.

-During training, TensorBoard will monitor the progress of your models by visualising metrics like rewards, episode lengths, and more.
+During training, TensorBoard will monitor the progress of the models by visualising metrics like rewards, episode lengths, and more.
 While, eval callbacks will provide further evaluations periodically.

 -------------------------------------------------------------------------